Department of Labor Logo United States Department of Labor

 Employment

-Deep space telescope operations and special off-planet missions may require additional astronomers and physicists over the projections decade.
+Deep-space telescope operations and special off-planet missions may require additional astronomers and physicists over the projections decade.
 However, federal spending is the primary source of physics- and astronomy-related research funds, especially for basic research.
-Therefore, budgetary concerns may limit access by these workers to funding for basic research.
+Therefore, budgetary constraints may directly impact employment growth.

 Percent Numeric